 Stretch Zone is for anyone wanting an active lifestyle: One that allows you to strengthen your performance in every area: from perfecting that swing on the golf course to reaching down to tie a shoe lace.
 Whether you are repetitive walking, climbing stairs, or sitting long hours at the desk, getting stretched is important.

 Stretch Zone “re-educates the muscles,” which often result in baby boomers living a more active lifestyle.
-Whether you are repetitive walking, climbing stairs, and sitting long hours at the desk, getting stretched is
+Whether you are repetitive walking, climbing stairs, and sitting long hours at the desk, getting stretched is important.

 Will stretching make me taller?